microsoft/datashaper/javascript/schema/docs/markdown/schema.convertargs.radix.md

 ## ConvertArgs.radix property

-Optional radix to use for parsing strings into ints
+Radix to use for parsing strings into ints

 <b>Signature:</b>